François Mitterrand: Fourth Republic

-Rise in politics: 1946–54
+Rise in politics: 1946–1954

-After the war François Mitterrand quickly moved back into politics.
+After the war, Mitterrand quickly moved back into politics.
 At the June 1946 legislative election, he led the list of the Rally of the Republican Lefts (Rassemblement des gauches républicaines, RGR) in the Western suburb of Paris, but he was not elected.
 The RGR was an electoral entity composed of the Radical Party, the centrist Democratic and Socialist Union of the Resistance (Union démocratique et socialiste de la Résistance, UDSR) and several conservative groupings.
 It opposed the policy of the "Three-parties alliance" (Communists, Socialists and Christian Democrats).

 In the November 1946 legislative election, he succeeded in winning a seat as deputy from the Nièvre département.
 To be elected, he had to win a seat at the expense of the French Communist Party (PCF).
 As leader of the RGR list, he led a very anti-communist campaign.
 He became a member of the UDSR party.
 In January 1947, he joined the cabinet as War Veterans Minister.
 He held various offices in the Fourth Republic as a Deputy and as a Minister (holding eleven different portfolios in total), including as a mayor of Château-Chinon from 1959 to 1981.

-In May 1948 François Mitterrand participated in the Congress of The Hague, together with Konrad Adenauer, Winston Churchill, Harold Macmillan, Paul-Henri Spaak, Albert Coppé and Altiero Spinelli.
+In May 1948, Mitterrand participated in the Congress of The Hague, together with Konrad Adenauer, Winston Churchill, Harold Macmillan, Paul-Henri Spaak, Albert Coppé and Altiero Spinelli.
 It originated the European Movement.

-As Overseas Minister (1950–1951), François Mitterrand opposed the colonial lobby to propose a reform program.
+As Overseas Minister (1950–1951), Mitterrand opposed the colonial lobby to propose a reform program.
 He connected with the left when he resigned from the cabinet after the arrest of Morocco's sultan (1953).
 As leader of the progressive wing of the UDSR, he took the head of the party in 1953, replacing the conservative René Pleven.

-In June 1953 François Mitterrand attended the coronation of Queen Elizabeth II.
+In June 1953, Mitterrand attended the coronation of Queen Elizabeth II.
 Seated next to the elderly Princess Marie Bonaparte, he reported having spent much of the ceremony being psychoanalyzed by her.